-Technical personnel need a working knowledge of the use of general laboratory chemicals, equipment, and glassware; automated microplate washer and microplate reader; and data analysis software.
+Technical personnel need a working knowledge of the use of general laboratory chemicals, equipment, and glassware; automated microplate washer and reader; and data recording and evaluation software.
 They need specific training in the performance of this assay.

 3.2 Preparation of equipment/instrumentation